nikolayrk/discord-peter/README.md

 - Node.js (v24 or higher)
 - npm
 - Discord Bot Token
-- Google Gemini API Key
+- Google Gemini API Key (if using Gemini provider)
+- OpenAI API Key (if using OpenAI provider)
+- Ollama instance (if using Ollama provider for local models)
 - Redis (for local development)
 - Docker (optional)
 - Kubernetes cluster (optional)